Sudath Rohana: Career

 During the shooting of Uthuwankande Saradiel the technical crew reached a rocky hill at Devanagala in Mawanella, which is more than five hundred feet high and heated by the sun.
-For the shooting of the teledrama Girikula, he selected areas like Anuradhapura and Nawagattegama which are inhabited by elephants and had difficult scenes where there is not even a drop of drinking water.
-We visited several districts in Sri Lanka such as Dondra and Kegalle and filmed the relevant scenes.
+For the shooting of the teledrama Girikula, he selected areas like Anuradhapura and Nawagattegama which are inhabited by elephants.
+They visited several districts in Sri Lanka such as Dondra and Kegalle and filmed their relevant scenes.
 Girikula had to bear the high cost of production and also holds the record for the highest paid teledrama for airing in Sri Lanka.
 It cost about four hundred and twelve million rupees.

 In his serial Karuwala Gedara, he built a scaffolding on the scene.
 He wanted to build a house on the same spot for the shooting.
 It took 1.4 million to build that house alone.
 Rohana brought two checks and backhoes for the constructions.
 He wanted to train the bulls to pull the two checks.
 There were no bulls who knew how to pull the strings in that area.
 Therefore, three months before the shooting, twelve bulls from the Galle area were brought in after practicing.

 He made his maiden cinema direction Sudu Kaluwara which is also based on N. T. Karunatilake's novel "Ulugedara Arachchi".
 Rohana recreated four short stories by Martin Wickramasinghe as a teledrama Vikumsiha Kathandara which became a success.
 In addition, Rohana was awarded the "Swarna Pusthaka" Special Award for being the creator of the largest number of literary works through audio-visual media and for his outstanding service to nurturing literature by contributing the largest number of literary works to the subject of teledramas.

 In 1993, Rohana formed the Telenis organization to advocated for the pride of art and artists in Sri Lanka.
 He mail 25 postcards to 25 designers and assemble on the due date for the organization.
 Following that meeting, a public meeting was held on December 1, 1993, at the Colombo Public Library Assembly Hall.
 As a result, Ranmini Tenna TV Village in Hambantota was constructed in accordance with the measures taken against the foreign teledrama wave and the tax levied on those teledramas.

 Rohana also made two short films, Marusamaya in 1999 and Sebala Virudiri in 2001 to nurture the art of short films.
 Apart from that, he did a number of documentary television productions including: Arunalokaya, Dekona Vilakkuwa, Batu Kurullo, Maga Manawakayo, Thirasara Purawara, Sagara Soyuro, Ariya Siritha, Apa Jaya Bala, Maha Gangakata Athu Ganga, Samudura Pawura, Heta Lowata Hiru Paya, Sagara Ranahanda, Denuwara Randama, Piyageta Pela, Ape Urumaya and Tissa Lakuna.

 To commemorate the 30th anniversary of Rohana's work, an honorary ceremony "Dashakathryaka Sudath Rohana Nirmalakaraya" was held at the Bandaranaike International Conference Hall on 26 November 2017 at 6.00 pm.
 It was organized by Sathjana Sahurda Forum.

 On 27 December 2019, Rohana assumed duties as the new Chairman of the Independent Television Network.